willglynn/ford-wifi-is-broken.com/index.md

 On November 17, I was contacted by a Ford Regional Customer Service Manager who informed me that she would be happy to assit with her technical resources… once I dropped off the vehicle at a Ford dealership.
 I replied that I understood she had a protocol to follow, but that it makes little sense for me to drop off my vehicle given the nature of the problem -- that instead, someone at Ford could read my report, look at their software, find and fix the problem without requiring my car.
 I also added that I would be willing to drop off my car anyway at any of the six closest dealerships anyway, so long as a comparable loaner was available.

+<aside><p markdown="1">
   Also on November 17, it occurred to me that Wireshark (the protocol analyzer of record) can and should identify this issue automatically.
 I [opened a bug](https://bugs.wireshark.org/bugzilla/show_bug.cgi?id=13149) describing the feature I think it should have, [submitted a patch](https://code.wireshark.org/review/#/c/18862/), and [got it merged 🎉](https://github.com/wireshark/wireshark/commit/50515b9ebf8db7e97369e0cdbc748db9d0fd818b).
 The association request frames [now look like this](http://i.imgur.com/ZA2i5Uh.png), making this issue obvious without needing to squint at IEEE standards.
+</p></aside>

 Over the next several days, I had a back-and-forth with the Ford Regional Customer Service Manager about how to proceed with this case.
 She needs me to go to a dealership and do _something_ to demonstrate the issue.
 I explained that bringing my network with me would be an ordeal, and asked if I could bring electronic evidence instead -- say, a video of me using my car trying to connect to my network along with packet captures of the exchange.
 She seemed to think that would work, but I went a step further.

+<aside><p markdown="1">
 Ultimately, all I need to demonstrate the issue is an 802.11r-capable access point, so I ordered up a [$30 router](https://www.amazon.com/gp/product/B01DBS5Z0W).
 It arrived on November 25.
 I then [flashed it with a stock OpenWRT image](https://wiki.openwrt.org/toh/gl-inet/gl-mt300a#oem_easy_installation), [configured it for 802.11r](https://www.reddit.com/r/openwrt/comments/515oea/finally_got_80211r_roaming_working/), and went out to my car with the box and `iwcap`… only to find that `hostapd` doesn't actually validate the AKM suite as required by the 802.11 standard.
-So, I fixed `hostapd`, built and installed a [replacement `wpad` package](https://s3.amazonaws.com/willglynn/hostapd/wpad_2016-01-15-2_ramips.ipk), verified that it now corrrectly refuses the broken association request, and [submitted my patch](http://lists.infradead.org/pipermail/hostap/2016-November/036706.html) (which was [subsequently merged 🎉](http://w1.fi/cgit/hostap/commit/?id=209dad066e5275ac13f52623cc9eaf9b70910123)).
-I then told my contact at Ford that I have a [portable 802.11r lab](http://i.imgur.com/OD9RYhj.jpg) that I can bring to the dealership of her choosing.
+So, I fixed `hostapd`, built and installed a [replacement `wpad` package](/assets/resources/wpad_2016-01-15-2_ramips.ipk), verified that it now corrrectly refuses the broken association request, and [submitted my patch](http://lists.infradead.org/pipermail/hostap/2016-November/036706.html) (which was [subsequently merged 🎉](http://w1.fi/cgit/hostap/commit/?id=209dad066e5275ac13f52623cc9eaf9b70910123)).
+</p></aside>

+On November 25, I told my contact at Ford that I have a [portable 802.11r lab](/assets/images/portable-80211r-lab.jpg) that I can bring to the dealership of her choosing.

 On November 28, I learned that the Regional Customer Service Manager that took this case on November 17 was changing positions and that my case would be handled by yet another representative, now my fourth contact at Ford corporate.
 (What kind of turnover do they have?
 Is this normal?)